Bratislava

-Bratislava (Note: English: /ˌbrætɪˈslɑːvə/ BRAT-iss-LAH-və, US also /ˌbrɑːt-/ BRAHT--, /sk/) (German: Pressburg; Hungarian: Pozsony) (Note: Pozsony, /hu/; Pressburg or Preßburg, /de/; Slovak (archaic): Prešporok.
-The name fell out of use after the establishment of Czechoslovakia.) is the capital and largest city of the Slovak Republic and the fourth largest of all cities on the river Danube.
-Officially, the population of the city is about 475,000; however, some sources estimate the daily number of people moving around the city based on mobile phone SIM cards is more than 570,000.
+Bratislava (Note: English: /ˌbrætɪˈslɑːvə/ BRAT-iss-LAH-və, US also /ˌbrɑːt-/ BRAHT--, /sk/) (Pozsony; (Note: /hu/) Pressburg (Note: /de/)) is the capital and largest city of Slovakia and the fourth largest of all cities on the river Danube.
+Officially, the population of the city proper is about 479,000, with the wider Bratislava Region exceeding 732,000 inhabitants.
+The metropolitan area has a population of approximately 1.3 million.
+(Note: Bratislava metropolitan region is defined as the combined territory of the Bratislava and Trnava self-governing regions.)

 Bratislava is in southwestern Slovakia at the foot of the Little Carpathians, occupying both banks of the Danube and the left bank of the River Morava.
 The city is situated on the border of three countries—Slovakia, Austria, and Hungary—and is the only national capital to have land borders with two other sovereign states.
-(Note: City-state Singapore, has maritime borders with Malaysia and Indonesia.)
-Its geographic position places it exceptionally close to the Austrian capital Vienna, making them the closest pair of capital cities in Europe at just 50 km apart.
+(Note: City-state Singapore has maritime borders with Malaysia and Indonesia.)
+Its geographic position places it exceptionally close to the Austrian capital, Vienna, making them the closest pair of capital cities in Europe at just 50 km apart.

-The city's history has been influenced by people of many nations and religions, including Austrians, Bulgarians, Croats, Czechs, Germans, Hungarians, Jews and Slovaks.
-It was the coronation site and legislative center and capital of the Kingdom of Hungary from 1536 to 1783; eleven Hungarian kings and eight queens were crowned in St Martin's Cathedral.
-Most Hungarian parliament assemblies were held here from the 17th century until the Hungarian Reform Era, and the city has been home to many Hungarian, German, and Slovak historical figures.
+The city's history has been influenced by people of many nations and religions, including Austrians, Bulgarians, Croats, Czechs, Germans, Hungarians, Jews, and Slovaks.
+It was the coronation site and legislative centre and capital of the Kingdom of Hungary from 1536 to 1783; eleven Hungarian kings and eight queens were crowned in St Martin's Cathedral.
+Most Hungarian parliament assemblies were held in Bratislava from the 17th century until the Hungarian Reform Era, and the city has been home to many Hungarian, German, and Slovak historical figures.

-Today, Bratislava is the political, cultural and economic centre of Slovakia.
-It is the seat of the Slovak president, the parliament, and the Slovak Executive.
+Today, Bratislava is the political, cultural, and economic centre of Slovakia.
+It is the seat of the Slovak president, the parliament, the Slovak Executive, and numerous courts including the Supreme Court and Supreme Administrative Court of Slovakia.
 It has several universities, and many museums, theatres, galleries, and other cultural and educational institutions.
-Many large businesses and financial institutions have headquarters there.
+Many large businesses and financial institutions have headquarters here.
 Bratislava is the 19th-richest region of the European Union by GDP (PPP) per capita.
 GDP at purchasing power parity is about three times higher than in other Slovak regions.
-The city receives around one million tourists every year, mostly from the Czech Republic, Germany, and Austria.
+The city welcomes over one million tourists every year, primarily arriving from the Czech Republic, Germany, Austria and the United Kingdom.
+In 2024, tourism in Bratislava rebounded to approximately 1.2 million annual visitors.